VedangKhandagale/MPL_29_D15A_Vedang-Khandagale_Facebook_Clone/README.md

 # Flutter UI

--[Login and Signup Page for Authentication]
+-Login and Signup Page for Authentication<br>
--[Home Screen where user can see post like and comment on it.]
+-Home Screen where user can see post like and comment on it.<br>
--[Friends Page , where user can see their Friends, as well as Accept and ignore friend requests] -[Chat screen where user can send and recieve message to their friends.]
+-Friends Page , where user can see their Friends, as well as Accept and ignore friend requests<br>
+-Chat screen where user can send and recieve message to their friends.<br>

 # FireBase Features and Data Stored in Firebase

--[User Authentication(Register and Login).]
+-User Authentication(Register and Login).
--[Add Post , Likes and Comments.]
+-Add Post , Likes and Comments.
--[Add and Remove Friends]
+-Add and Remove Friends
--[Chat Screen and Chat Room]
+-Chat Screen and Chat Room

 ## Getting Started